usethesource/rascal-website/start/index.md

 The Eclipse update site for Rascal is: **[http://update.rascal-mpl.org/stable/](http://update.rascal-mpl.org/stable/)**

-You need _Eclipse for RCP Developers (Mars.1)_ version of Eclipse available at [www.eclipse.org/downloads/](http://www.eclipse.org/downloads/) to run Rascal.
+You need _Eclipse for RCP Developers (Neon.2)_ version of Eclipse, available at [www.eclipse.org/downloads/](http://www.eclipse.org/downloads/) to run Rascal.
+Older versions of Eclipse should also work,  at least down to Mars.2.

 Please note that: